 “The court appointed receiver performed his duty and signed a long-term lease with a tenant that will be running a boxing gym out of the premises,” said attorney Steven L. Einig, who represents the building’s lender Centech LLC, which last year sued the building’s owners, Yippie Holdings and the National AIDS Brigade.
 “I understand that the tenant is a local resident and now the rent is going to paid, the building, which was quite run down, will be cleaned up and no longer vacant.”

-The Corcoran Realty Group put up the four-bedroom red-brick building for $22,500 month rent back in November — well before a State Supreme Court Justice ordered it cleared for new tenants and barred yippie leader Dana Beal, then in prison on Nebraska on marijuana charges, from returning to the premises.
+The Corcoran Realty Group put up the four-bedroom red-brick building for $22,500 month rent back in November — well before a State Supreme Court Justice for new tenants and barred yippie leader Dana Beal, then in prison on Nebraska on marijuana charges, from returning to the premises.

 Both Michael Adorno, a spokesman for Corcoran, and Meryl L. Wenig, attorney for the building’s receiver, declined to comment on the new tenant.